Melatonin: Does It Actually Work?

 Eight out of 10 trials were positive.
 It works best for eastward travel across 5 or more time zones.
 Doses between 0.5mg and 5mg all worked.
 Fast-release tablets beat slow-release.

 This is where things get less impressive.
-A 2022 meta-analysis in the Journal of Neurology found melatonin improved sleep quality scores by 1.24 points on the PSQI scale.
+23 studies found melatonin improved sleep quality scores by 1.24 points on the PSQI scale.
 That’s a real but modest effect.

 The results varied a lot between studies (I2 = 80.7%).
 It worked best in people with metabolic conditions like diabetes (improvement of 2.74 points) and respiratory diseases like COPD (2.20 points).
 It didn’t help much for mental health conditions or brain diseases.